sahilrajput03/cssDesignTrail/course-flexbox-zombies/Readme.md

 ### `align-items: stretch` (parent) and `align-self: stretch` (children)

-<ins>Note: When `align-items` is set on a parent element, its children use that value as the default for their `align-self` property.</ins>
+<ins>❤️Note: When `align-items` is set on a parent element, its children use that value as the default for their `align-self` property.</ins>

 Defines alignment in cross axis (perpendicular to the main axis). `align-items` is assigned to the cross bow itself, and `align-self` to children elements.